bbekstha/summerWebDev_its/README.md

    Reproduce the vanillaJS version of the website with VueJS CLI to compare pros and cons of each approach

 ### Project layout
-- public
+- ./public
    - index.html
       - Base html which contains root div for content rendering.

-- src
+- ./src
-   - assets: Contains media and other files used in the website.
+   - ./assets: Contains media and other files used in the website.
-   - components: Contains definition for the components used in the website.
+   - ./components: Contains definition for the components used in the website.
-   - routesFunctionalities: Contains implementation of the functionalities for different component and views
+   - ./routesFunctionalities: Contains implementation of the functionalities for different component and views
       - cookieFunction.js
          - Contains getter and setter methods for cookie storage.